LeoIta/Angular/src/documentation/forms.md

 </p>
 ```

-Here we have a customized error message based on the actual error validation; to call it you have to call the controller (`myForm.get('personalData')?.get('name')`) and use the `hasError()` method with argument the error name.
+Here you have a customized error message based on the actual error validation; to call it you have to call the controller (`myForm.get('personalData')?.get('name')`) and use the `hasError()` method with argument the error name.

 ### TS - Create custom async validators